econ-ark/REMARK/README.md

 # R[eplications/eproductions] and Explorations Made using ARK (REMARK)

 This collects and organizes self-contained and complete projects written using the Econ-ARK.
-The content here should be executable by anyone with a suitably configured computer (see "Installation.md" in this directory).
+The content here should be executable by anyone with a suitably configured computer or using [nbreproduce](https://econ-ark.github.io/nbreproduce/).

 Each project lives in its own repository.
 To make a new REMARK, please see the [REMARK starter example](https://github.com/econ-ark/REMARK-starter-example).